IBM/shortest-path-mechanism/README.md

 ## Scope

-This repository is the official implementation of [Socially efficient mechanism on the minimum budget]().
+This repository is the official implementation of "Socially efficient mechanism on the minimum budget."

 ## Requirements